 Michele M. Miller

-“Hilarious,” that’s what actors and directors say about the plays in this book.
-Useful for amateur and professional older actors, the shows are both fun to read and perform.
-Audiences love the offbeat, sometimes kooky characters.
+Actors and directors alike adore this book for its hilarious plays and offbeat, sometimes kooky, characters.
 You’ll meet Penny and Al in a new documentary in The Newlyweds, best friends Gladys and Myrtle who learn slang in Huminawah?, and lightning-paced Freud’s Couch where Dr. Cooper gets her therapy from a frazzled, unwitting patient.
-Perform a single show or use several to create a production that’s both fun and entertaining.
-You’ll quickly discover that these plays are audience favorites!

 Includes the following plays: